Ashbourne campsites

 Tansley, Matlock, Derbyshire (12.9 miles)

-Seasonal pitches set in pleasant woodland close to Matlock, just 10 mins from the Heights of Abraham.
+Long stay 8-month seasonal pitches set in pleasant woodland close to Matlock, close to the Heights of Abraham.

 Monyash, Bakewell, Derbyshire (13 miles)